C.C.S. - Certified Custodial Supervisor

 The custodial profession today not only commands respect, but also requires a high degree of knowledge and skill.
 There are several reasons for the new "image," but probably the most important is the fact that the custodian has become vastly more important to the efficiency of an organization and a healthy environment.
 Modern buildings made of modern materials require modern equipment, chemicals and techniques in order to keep them sanitary, safe, and in proper operating condition.
 The vast variety of floor surfaces alone requires extensive knowledge if we are to adequately protect a company’s investment.

 One of the important byproducts in the evolution of the custodial profession is CMI’s Custodial Supervisor Training and Certification course.
 It is truly a milestone in our profession.
-The course is divided into three sections, each of which covers a particular area of supervising and managing custodial maintenance work.
+The course is divided into four sections, each of which covers a particular area of supervising and managing custodial maintenance work.
 Each section also has a certification exam; the final exam at the conclusion of the course covers all the information that has been presented.
-The exams include multiple choice, true and false and essay-type questions.
+The exams include multiple choice as well as true and false questions.

 How to Develop Leadership Qualities in the building services field